juanvia/polygone/exponents/takeValidPoints.md

         How to generate an exponents matrix:

-        From empty until the space reaches the desired dimensions Append uno more dimension to that space
+        From empty until the space reaches the desired dimensions Append one more dimension to that space